-You will also find a lot of kids playing around in the Waimea River that sometimes gets carved out by the locals, helping release river water back into the ocean.
+You will also find a lot of kids playing around in the Waimea River that runs down from the Waimea Falls Park area.
+The river sometimes gets carved out by the locals, helping release river water back into the ocean.
 The Waimea River then becomes perfect tube ride back to the ocean, creating another summer fun thing to do on the North Shore.

 Take precaution entering the ocean at Waimea.
 The shallow shoreline drops off quickly - a good 20 feet plus deep!
 There are no fish in the area, but it can be a humbling experience to bring a mask & snorkel to just check out the deep blue ocean, giving you a feeling of the abyss.

 Also be careful of the shoreline breaks, which could be very powerful and dangerous when present.
 Always ask the lifeguard about beach conditions and which part of the beach would be best for the activity you would like to do.